 Prof. Barbara Ravelhofer (Co-I, Durham) is the project co-director.
 She will work with the project’s two PhD candidates.
 As an expert on early dance, she will work with theatre professionals at the Summer Festival in 2016.

 Prof. Ravelhofer plays several early instruments and has been involved in large-scale historical festivals.
 For 20 years, she has worked closely with a professional choreographer and theatre producer, Lieven Baert.
 Baert’s productions often involve participants of different levels of artistic competence and yet achieve a homogeneous overall effect, for which he has gained an international reputation (guest teacher at Stanford, producer in Madrid, Bruges, Mexico City &c.).
 He is artistic director of Germany’s largest historical festival at Landshut, where local amateurs achieve high-quality results after intensive training.

-Dr Diana Wyatt (RA, Durham) is editor of the REED East Yorkshire volume and organiser of the Conference, Festival and Exhibition in summer 2016.
+Dr Diana Wyatt (RA, Durham) is editor of the REED East Yorkshire volume and organised the Conference, Festival and Exhibition in summer 2016.

-Dr. Mark Chambers (RA, Durham) is the full-time research associate for REED NE and co-organiser of the Conference, Festival and Exhibition in summer 2016 (https://www.dur.ac.uk/english.studies/academicstaff/?id=11909).
+Dr. Mark Chambers (RA, Durham) was the full-time research associate for REED NE and co-organiser of the Conference, Festival and Exhibition in summer 2016 (https://www.dur.ac.uk/english.studies/academicstaff/?id=11909).

 Prof. Sally-Beth MacLean (University of Toronto) is Director of Research at the REED headquarters in Toronto and General Editor of the REED series.

 Prof. Robert Alexander (Point Park University) is editor of the REED Percy family papers volume.

 Prof. David Klausner (University of Toronto) is editor of the REED North Yorkshire volume.